-Air Conditioners Spitting Water
+Air Conditioners Spitting or Spraying Water

 Room air conditioners have a "slinger ring" around the rear fan blade that picks up water in the base pan and throws it against the condenser coils.
 This helps improve the efficiency of the unit and helps remove moisture from the pan.